gbyy422990/pb/README.md

             –-mode=weights_rounded

 5 step:  In the end, you can now delete the previous ImageNet model from our Android app’s assets folder and place the new model (retrained_graph_optimized.pb and retrained_labels.txt) instead.

+6 step: Build your own app in Android Studio.